welkinhealth/slate/source/index.html.md

-is_all_day | `boolean` | `true` if not scheduled for a specific time of day. `false` otherwise. start_time | `isodatetime` | Scheduled start time of the calendar event if scheduled for a specific time of day end_time | `isodatetime` | Scheduled end time of the calendar event if scheduled for a specific time of day day | `date` | Date of the calendar event if not scheduled for a specific time of day outcome | `enum` | The result of the event if it is no longer upcoming (`completed`, `cancelled`, `no-show`) modality | `enum` | Mode via which the event will take place (`call`, `visit`, `video`) appointment_type | `string` | Type of appointment (see note for details)
+is_all_day | `boolean` | `true` if not scheduled for a specific time of day. `false` otherwise. start_time | `isodatetime` | Scheduled start time of the calendar event if scheduled for a specific time of day end_time | `isodatetime` | Scheduled end time of the calendar event if scheduled for a specific time of day day | `isodate` | Date of the calendar event if not scheduled for a specific time of day outcome | `enum` | The result of the event if it is no longer upcoming (`completed`, `cancelled`, `no-show`) modality | `enum` | Mode via which the event will take place (`call`, `visit`, `video`) appointment_type | `string` | Type of appointment (see note for details)